 13. Find clean and explicit versions of songs

-If you think a lyric sounds a little out of place, chances are it was swapped in for a more explicit version.
-Spotify can help you find out.
+If you think a lyric sounds unlike the witty line you remember, chances are an expletive was swapped out in favour of a less explicit word.
+Spotify can help you track down the original.
 Scroll down and select the pull-down menu on the right-hand side.
-If it says "1 More Release", it could well be the explicit version.
+If it says '1 More Release', that could well be the explicit version.

 14. Follow some friends